|

 tricks to getting wide exposure on Twitter is to get other

 people to retweet your tweets.
-Here are two articles that
+Heres an article that

 favorite method is to give information that people are